From nine minutes after the time they introduced [Disc Pump], I knew that our whole plan had changed.

 Disc Pump technology delivers truly silent operation, high performance, and exceptional control.
 While advances in lithium battery technology saw Casio drop their fuel-cell programme, Disc Pump has gone on to be commercialised in negative pressure wound therapy and other medical, life science, and environmental applications.

 An Expanding Platform

 In 2008 TTP became aware of an opportunity in negative pressure wound therapy (NPWT).
-At the time this market was dominated by Kinetic Concepts Inc, who rented reusable therapy units to hospitals and sold the associated dressings.
+At the time this market was dominated by Kinetic Concepts Inc, which rented reusable therapy units to hospitals and sold the associated dressings.
 Pressure to reduce the length of hospital stays (while avoiding costly readmissions) created an opportunity for a small, single-patient-use therapy unit that patients could wear home.
-Disc Pump’s small size, silence and high performance made it a strong fit.
+Disc Pump’s small size, silence, and high performance made it a strong fit.

 The broad appeal of the technology was demonstrated further when West Coast start-up Sommetrics chose Disc Pump for their revolutionary Continuous Negative External Pressure (CNEP) device for the treatment of sleep apnoea.
 This condition is normally treated using Continuous Positive Airway Pressure (CPAP) systems, which require the user to wear a mask connected to a bedside blower unit.
 CPAP is intrusive, resulting in low compliance rates.
 By contrast, Sommetrics’ aerSleep adopts an entirely new approach to the problem by applying negative external air pressure on the outside of the neck to gently open the airway. aerSleep requires no mask and leaves the patient’s airway unobstructed – unique features that are enabled by Disc Pump technology.